 8. Peanut butter and jelly cups

-Want a mouthwatering option for the candy-adoring dad, then check out these homemade peanut butter and jelly cups from blogger and TV host Brandi Milloy.
+Want a mouthwatering Father’s Day gift kids can make for the candy-adoring dad?
+Then check out these homemade peanut butter and jelly cups from blogger and TV host Brandi Milloy.
 “This is a fun activity to do with your children,” Milloy tells Care.com.
 The simple recipe even calls for fresh blueberries — yum!

 9. Hand/footprint keepsake

 Dads old and new will love anything with their child’s hand or footprint on it — particularly if it comes with a cute pun!
 You can either DIY your own creations or use a downloadable template, like this one from Modern Punch Studio.